Bipartite algebraic graphs without quadrilaterals: Conjectures on the -grid-free case

 \begin{remark} An automorphism $\sigma\in\autreg{\AA^s}$ is \emph{elementary} if it has a form where $0 \neq c \in \CC, f\in \CC[x_1, \dots, x_{i-1},x_{i+1},\dots, x_s]$.
+In Example \ref{eg.line}, we used the homogenization of an elementary automorphism to make a counterexample to Conjecture \ref{false}.
 The \emph{tame subgroup} is the subgroup of $\autreg{\AA^s}$ generated by all the elementary automorphisms, and the elements from this subgroup are called \emph{tame automorphisms}, while non-tame automorphisms are called \emph{wild}.
-In Example \ref{eg.line}, we used a tame automorphism to make a counterexample to Conjecture \ref{false}.
 It is known \cite{MR0008915,MR0054574} that all the elements of $\autreg{\AA^2}$ are tame.
 However, in the case of 3 dimensions, the following automorphism constructed by Nagata (see \cite{nagata1972automorphism}): was shown \cite{MR2017754,MR2015334} to be wild.
 See also \cite{MR2654304}.
 We note that the question on the existence of wild automorphisms remains open for higher dimensions. \end{remark}